j-dexx/diveintodocker/creating_a_dockerfile/README.md

 This allows docker to do live code reloading in development but for production we'd need to rebuild the image once done.

-`docker exec -it web1 /bin/sh`
+`docker container exec -it web1 /bin/sh`

 Where web1 is the container name.
 This will give you a /bin/sh session inside the container.

-Can do things like `docker exec it web1 flask --version` which will output the flask version
+Can do things like `docker container exec it web1 flask --version` which will output the flask version

 All files/folders will be created as root by docker by default - in mounted